rajivpant/ragbot/generate_prompt_template_README.md

 # Generate Prompt Template

-`generate_prompt_template.py` is a Python script that generates a prompt template for AI assistants by concatenating custom instructions and curated datasets.
-The script is designed to help users create personalized and context-aware prompts for their AI-powered tools, enhancing the effectiveness and reliability of the AI's responses.
+`generate_prompt_template.py` is a Python script that generates a prompt template for AI assistants by concatenating custom instructions and curated datasets for a given profile as defined in your Ragbot.AI configuration.
+The script is designed to help you create personalized and context-aware prompts for use with the standard web UIs of ChatGPT, Anthropic Claude Chat, Google Gemini, and others, enhancing the effectiveness and reliability of the AI's responses.

 ## Features

-- Concatenates custom instruction files and curated dataset files into a single prompt template
+- Concatenates custom instruction files and curated dataset files for a profile into a single prompt template that can be copied and pasted into the standard web UIs of ChatGPT, Anthropic Claude Chat, Google Gemini, and others
-- Supports recursive search for markdown files (`.md`) in specified directories
-- Generates a prompt template with placeholders for user queries
+- Generates a prompt template with placeholders for the user query, i.e. main prompt
 - Provides guidelines for the AI assistant to follow when responding to queries
 - Customizable and reusable for various AI assistants and use cases